Public-Private Partnership Pros and Cons

-- They result in faster project completions and reduced delays on infrastructure projects by including time-to-completion as a measure of performance and therefore of profit.
+- They result in faster project completion and reduced delays on infrastructure projects by including time-to-completion as a measure of performance and therefore of profit.

-- A public-private partnership's return on investment, or ROI, might be greater than projects with traditional, all-private or all-government fulfillment.
+- A public-private partnership's return on investment (ROI) might be greater than projects with traditional, all-private or all-government fulfillment.
 Innovative design and financing approaches become available when the two entities work together.